leonarudo/Lavender-Docs/docs/FurnitureLib/HandlerAttributes.md

 <br>

-# FurnitureHandlerAttribute
+# FurniturePrefabHandlerAttribute

-The Furniture Handler Attribute allows you to add custom scripts to your furniture prefab!
+The Furniture Prefab Handler Attribute allows you to add custom scripts to your furniture prefab!

-The Handler will always be called every time your furniture gets loaded in ``SavableScriptableObject.LoadFromPath()``.
+The Handler will always be called every time your furniture gets newly loaded for the FurnitureDatabase. (at the beginning of every scene containing your furniture)<br>
-Scripts added to your prefabs directly in the furniture creation or AssetBundle are likely causing errors, so always add your scripts using this handler!
+Scripts added to your prefabs directly in the AssetBundle are likely causing errors, so always add your scripts using this handler!

 <br>